 How are fellows selected?

-Fellows are competitively selected from a wide variety of backgrounds including computer science, technology, art, design and health.
-Using essays, letters of recommendation and interviews, fellows are selected based on aptitude, creativity, passion, team-work, leadership, interpersonal skills and integrity.
+Fellows are selected from a competitive pool of applicants with a wide variety of backgrounds, including computer science, technology, art, design, and health.
+Using essays, letters of recommendation, and interviews, fellows are chosen based on their aptitude, creativity, passion, teamwork, leadership, interpersonal skills, and integrity.

 Can undergraduate students apply?

 Yes.
 Applications from current seniors are welcome, but all fellows are required to have graduated by July 1, 2014.

 I graduated college two years ago – can I still apply?

 Yes.
 You are eligible provided you completed your degree after January 2011.

 I have finished my undergraduate degree and am in medical school/engineering school/design school/public health school, can I still apply?